-Treatment Option Overview
+Treatment Option Overview for Retinoblastoma

 Treatment planning by a multidisciplinary team of cancer specialists, including a pediatric oncologist, ophthalmologist, and radiation oncologist, who have experience treating ocular tumors of childhood is required to optimize treatment outcomes.
-Evaluation at specialized treatment centers is highly suggested before the initiation of treatment in order to improve the likelihood of ocular salvage.
+Evaluation at specialized treatment centers is highly recommended before the initiation of treatment in order to improve the likelihood of ocular salvage and vision preservation.

-The goals of therapy are threefold:
+The goals of therapy are the following:

 - Eradicate the disease to save the patient's life.